 - You are registered for classes.

 - Disbursements have begun for the semester (which begin approximately 3 business days prior to the start of the semester).

 Tuition must be paid in full by the tuition deadline.
 If the student's financial aid award is not enough to cover the tuition bill in it's entirety, the student is responsible to pay the remaining balance by the tuition deadline.
 Failure to do so may result in late fees and/or classes being dropped.
 It is the student's responsibility to ensure tuition is paid on time.
 The Financial Aid Office is not responsible for late fees and/or classes being dropped for non-payment.
 Please contact the Financial Aid Office with any questions.

 Paying the Tuition Bill

 Financial aid funds are first applied to the student's tuition account where tuition and book charges are paid first.
-Financial aid can also pay insurance charges, late fees, library fines, etc. if the studenthas authorized this (see the Information Sheet).
+Financial aid can also pay health plan charges, library fines, etc. if the student has authorized this (see the Information Sheet).
 Any charges not paid by financial aid are the student’s responsibility.
-Any remaining funds should be made available to the student in the form of a check within 14 days of disbursement.
+Any remaining funds will be made available to the student in the form of a check within 14 days of disbursement.

-Students receiving financial aid may use their own funds or their financial aid refund to purchase books since funds are disbursed 10 days before the first day of school.
+Students receiving financial aid may use their own funds or their financial aid refund to purchase books since funds are disbursed approximately 3 business days before the first day of school.

 Scholarship students who have scholarship funds for books may request a book account at the Financial Aid Office.
 The book account allows the student to purchase books at the Campus Bookstore using the student's scholarship funds.